ionq/blqs/blqs/docs/concepts.md

 if you look at the `Register` class it has a method `_is_readable_` that return True or False whether the object is readable.
-If an object is readable, then when blqs encounters it during the build stage, it will threat this as something that it should capture into a `blqs.If` statement.
+If an object is readable, then when blqs encounters it during the build stage, it will treat this as something that it should capture into a `blqs.If` statement.
 Whereas, in contrast, our `x` variable above is just a `bool` which does not have the `_is_readable_` method.